Parks-Laboratory/epistasis_pipeline/README.md

 8. check the **condor_out/** directory for any errors
 9. clear out the **data/** directory for next time

-NOTE:

-* Sometimes the "condor_q" command fails and quits the program unexpectedly.
-In this case, rerun the pipeline
-* Ensure that files scripts/fastlmmc, scripts/plink, fixpheno.sh are executable (green).
-If not run the command `chmod +x FILE_NAME`

 REQUIREMENTS:

 * CHTC account
 * SQUID directory

-## Future work
-* Modify epistasis_server.py to continuously monitor for failed jobs and to re-submit them if appropriate
-	* add periodic_release code
-	* use HoldReasonCode?
-* Monitor for completed jobs, delete their associated .err, .out files if appropriate to reduce space used on submit server